Surviving Entanglement in Optic-Microwave Conversion by Electro-Optomechanical System: Analysis of entanglement

 A full description of $\xi_{-}$ of the CTMG state can be derived analytically.
 We show $\xi_{-}$ at $\omega=0$ as follows:

 where

 with

-For the initial TMSV state, the LN can be easily calculated since $\text{Det}[A]=\text{Det}[B]$ for any TMSV state.
-The LN of a TMSV state is given by
+We calculate numerically the amount of surviving entanglement of the CTMG state which is compared with entanglement of the initial TMSV state, Eq.~(\ref{TMSVLN}).

-Then, we can calculate the amount of surviving entanglement by comparing LN of the initial TMSV state and that of the CTMG state.
+Fig.~\ref{FigTMSV}(a) shows the LNs of the input TMSV state and the CTMG state as a function of the mean photon number($N_{S}$) of the signal mode in the TMSV state.
+The entanglement of the input TMSV state partially survives after the optic-microwave conversion of the signal mode.
+The LN of the CTMG state has non-zero values and increases up to $0.564$.
+In the first proposal of Gaussian quantum illumination \cite{Tan2008}, there is quantum advantage when a TMSV state with $N_{S}=0.01$ is exploited, where the LN of the state is roughly 0.2.
+Thus, we expect that our CTMG state can be exploited in quantum illumination.

-Fig.~\ref{FigTMSV}(a) shows LN of the initial TMSV state(blue dashed line) and that of the CTMG state(black line) as a function of the mean photon number($N_{S}$) of the signal mode in the TMSV state.
-The entanglement of the initial TMSV state partially survives after the optic-microwave conversion of the signal mode.
-The LN of the CTMG state has non-zero values and increases up to $0.304$.
 Fig.~\ref{FigTMSV}(b) shows the entanglement surviving ratio after the optic-microwave conversion as a function of $N_{S}$.
 Under a fixed conversion efficiency, the entanglement survival of the CTMG state depends on the system of the frequency conversion as well as the injected input mean photon number.
-With our electro-optomechanical system, the entanglement surviving ratio between LN of the converted state and that of the initial TMSV state is maximized as approximately $0.178$ at $N_{S}=0.157$.
+With our electro-optomechanical system, the entanglement surviving ratio between the converted state and the input TMSV state is maximized as approximately $0.387$ at $N_{S}=0.047$.
 Due to the induced thermal noise, the entanglement of the initial state does not well survive in the very low limit of $N_{S}$.

-The LN of the TMSV state in Eq.~(\ref{TMSVLN}) can be infinitely large with increasing $N_{S}$, but the LN of the CTMG state is upper bounded by $0.304$.
-We define this upper bound as the entanglement surviving capacity of the electro-optomechanical system, since the upper bound is calculated from the system parameters.
+The LN of the TMSV state in Eq.~(\ref{TMSVLN}) can be infinitely large with increasing $N_{S}$, but the LN of the CTMG state is upper bounded by $0.564$.
+Since the upper bound depends on the system parameters, we define this upper bound as the entanglement surviving capacity of the electro-optomechanical system.
 The capacity is defined as the LN of the CTMG state in the limit of $N_{S}\rightarrow \infty$:

 where $k_{i}$ with $i\in\{1,2,3,4,5\}$ is given in appendix.
-The entanglement surviving capacity $P$ converges if $k_{2}=(k_{5})^{2}$ satisfies, and this is always true in our system.
-By using the Taylor expansion, the capacity becomes
+The entanglement surviving capacity $P$ converges if $k_{2}=(k_{5})^{2}$ satisfies, which is always true in our system.
+By taking the Taylor expansion, the capacity becomes

-If we consider the ideal situation, i.e., the noiseless conversion at $T\rightarrow 0$, the capacity becomes simpler as shown in the following equation:
+If we consider the ideal situation, i.e., the noiseless conversion at $T\rightarrow 0$, the capacity is simplified as: